AnnaVargova/AutomationShield_wiki/HeatShield.md

 which is what `sensorRead()` essentially does.

 ## MATLAB API

+If you cannot program in C/C++ just yet, you may want to try out the MATLAB API for the HeatShield that enables to access the hardware through the [MATLAB](https://www.mathworks.com/downloads/) command line and scripts.
+It requires the [The MATLAB Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/47522-matlab-support-package-for-arduino-hardware) which enables communication between the Arduino prototyping platform and the development computer.
+Various commands accessing the hardware are executed directly in quasi real time without the need to compile code.

 To prevent confusion between the C/C++ and the MATLAB API, the two interfaces are as similar as possible.
 The MATLAB API is written in object-oriented script and the user must first create an instance from the class: